Akko-Bot/AkkoBot/README.md

 ## Getting Started

-By default Akko responds to commands prefixed with `!`, but it also has a few slash commands to help you find and setup the features you're looking for.
+By default Akko responds to commands prefixed with `!` or a mention to it, but it also has a few slash commands to help you find and setup the features you're looking for.
 Just type `/` and scroll through the list.

 After you [invite Akko to your server][AkkoInvite], you should [setup the permissions][Role101] needed for her to do her job.
 For example, if you want her to be able to kick users, you should give her permission to `Kick Members` and so on.